 Information and resources

-The following projects investigating the social context of low and moderate risk gambling or strategies to prevent harm among young people aged 12-17 and 18-24 are currently underway.
-Their aim is to help us understand the role of normalisation, the influence of peer behaviour and socio-demographic factors that are associated with low and moderate risk gambling, or gambling among young people aged 12-17 and 18-24.
+The following projects investigate the social context of low and moderate risk gambling or strategies to prevent harm among young people aged 12-17 and 18-24.
+These projects aim is to help us understand the role of normalisation, the influence of peer behaviour and socio-demographic factors that are associated with low and moderate risk gambling, or gambling among young people aged 12-17 and 18-24.

 A/Prof Samantha Thomas

 National and international evidence shows that the prevalence of risky gambling in women is increasing, and that women are increasingly attracted to skill based forms of gambling such as betting.
 However, the evidence base about socio-cultural, environmental and industry drivers of women’s gambling behaviour remains extremely limited.
 This research aims to investigate the socio-cultural, environmental and industry factors that may contribute to shaping the gambling beliefs and consumption intentions/behaviours of adolescent girls (16-17) and young women (18-24).

 A/Prof Kerry O’Brien

 There is no research in Victoria, Australia, or internationally examining the extent/volume of gambling advertising and sponsorship in sport vs. non-sport TV, or children and young people’s exposure to such advertising when watching TV during the day or night time.

 This project aims to examine this by exploring the density of gambling advertising in free-to air sport and non-sport TV, subsequently establishing the effectiveness of current advertising regulations.